 15. “He has always been obedient, which is a sign of intelligence in a child because it shows you understand that your elders know better than you, that you respect their superior experience of the world.” – John Carlin

 Respect your elders.
-The right advice will get you to your goals promptly.
+The right advice will accelerate your ascent.

 Never forget where you came from.